i-am-Dee/SocialMediaAnalytics/README.md

-# SocialMediaAnalytics :wink
+# SocialMediaAnalytics :wink:
-Building, analysing and developing API for Twitter and Youtube Analytics using Python and R
+Building, analysing and developing API for Twitter and Youtube Analytics using Python and R :wink:

 ## Using Python to extract data from Youtube